 - Have time to care.
 Osteopaths are fortunate to have the luxury of time with their patients.
 Most will see patients one-to-one, with standard appointments lasting around 30-45 minutes.
 And as most patients self-refer, patients can access osteopathy as, when and for as long as it is beneficial to them.

 - Treat patients as individuals.
 Key to osteopathy is the importance of treating the patient as an individual and not just the injury or condition.
 Osteopaths spend time getting to know their patients so that they can understand their unique set of circumstances and other factors which may be playing a part in their conditions.
-Osteopaths then use this knowledge to deliver a bespoke treatment plan in partnership with the patient.
+Osteopaths then use this knowledge to deliver a bespoke treatment plan which may include manual therapy, exercise and lifestyle changes in partnership with the patient.

 - Travel the world.
 With the exception of the US, UK qualified osteopaths can practice in countries all over the world, subject to local regulations, including most of Europe, Australia and South America.